laixintao/uwsgi-docs/PSGIquickstart.rst

    uwsgi --plugins http,psgi --http :8080 --http-modifier1 5 --psgi myapp.pl

-.. note:: Do not use --http when you have a frontend webserver, use --http-socket.
+.. 注意:: Do not use --http when you have a frontend webserver, use --http-socket.
 Continue reading the quickstart to understand why.

 What is that '--http-modifier1 5' thing ???
 *******************************************